davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 *******************************************************************************
 ## Python scripts and their function

-- organize_folder_structure.py: Organize the data in the folder structure (training,validation,testing) for the network
+- organize_folder_structure.py: Organize the data in the folder structure (training,validation,testing) for the network.
+Labels are resampled and resized to the corresponding image, to avoid conflicts.

 - init.py: List of options used to train the network.

-- check_loader_patches: Shows example of patches fed to the network during the training
+- check_loader_patches: Shows example of patches fed to the network during the training.

 - networks.py: The architecture available for segmentation is a nn-Unet.